hagaakihiro/VirtualCBCT/README.md

 and high-resolution ICRP 110 phantoms (both male and female).

-These can be used freely, but plese cite the following papars for use.
+These can be used freely, but plese cite the following papar for use.

 Ref: Taisei Shimomura, et al., Virtual cone-beam computed tomography simulator with human phantom library and its application to the elemental material decomposition, Physica Medica, 2023